First impressions of Persona 5, the Atlus title I’ve waited so long for! The game I specifically bought my PS4 to play.

 I’m not too deep into the game yet, so I’ve only seen Shujin Academy, some train stations, a back street, and one “palace.”
 So far, everything lives up to expectations for a PS4 title with open-world capabilities.
 Actually, I should say I’m highly excited.
 Cartoonish as the art-style might be, every scene comes with incredible details to deliver that real-world feel.
 I look forward to buying food from stalls, visiting the local sento, investigating secret locations in the school, etc. I also can’t wait to see how the obligatory school excursion scenes would play out.

 Click here for more screenshots of P5′ locations.

-Here’s where I think the game really shines.
-The combat is fluid and quick, to put it simply.
+Combat’s where I think Persona 5 really shines.
+It’s fluid and quick, to put it simply.
 Smooth, delicious latte that’s usually over within a minute, if you play your strategy correctly.
 There’s also plenty of stylish maneuvers and flourishes to sustain that overall graphic novel feel.
 Of course, combat might still eventually get repetitive towards the end of the game, as is the case with all RPGs.
 But hey, there’s always the auto function.
-Like with other Persona/SMT games, I just have to be careful not to go auto when up against physics-repel enemies.
+As with other Persona/SMT games, I just have to be careful not to go auto when up against physics-repel enemies.

 Characters / Dialogue / Voice-overs

 So far, the only companion I’ve interacted at lengths with is Ryuji, who feels somewhat stereotypical.
 Given he’s one of the confidants, I expect a lot more character development and comparison down the road.